withastro/astro/CONTRIBUTING.md

 ### Running benchmarks

 We have benchmarks to keep performance under control.
+They are located in the `benchmarks` directory, and it exposes a CLI you can use to run them.

-You can run these by running (from the project root):
+You can run all available benchmarks sequentially by running (from the project root):

 ```shell
 pnpm run benchmark
 ```

-This will run all available benchmarks sequentially.
-To run a specific benchmark, you can run (for example):
+To run a specific benchmark only, you can add the name of the benchmark after the command:

 ```shell
 pnpm run benchmark memory
 ```

 Use `pnpm run benchmark --help` to see all available options.

+In a PR on GitHub, you can also comment `!bench`, `!bench memory`, etc, to run the benchmarks on CI.
+The benchmark will run on both the PR branch and the `main` branch, and the results will be posted as a comment.

 ## Code Structure